joeycrack93/AZ-104-AzureGov/Instructions/Labs/LAB_01-Manage_Azure_AD_Identities.md

 1. In the Azure portal, search for and select **Azure Active Directory**.

 1. On the Azure Active Directory blade, scroll down to the **Manage** section, click **User settings**, and review available configuration options.
+Notice they will be greyed out unless you have sufficient permissions to make changes.

 1. On the Azure Active Directory blade, in the **Manage** section, click **Users**, and then click your user account to display its **Profile** settings.